Chart Color Schemes

 Grange demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In Grange, the proportion of residents aged 15 and above with university qualifications is 52.3%, which exceeds both Queensland's state average of 25.7% and Australia's national average of 30.4%.
-This high educational attainment positions the area favourably for opportunities that require advanced knowledge.
+Educational attainment in Grange is notably high, with 52.3% of residents aged 15 and above holding university qualifications.
+This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
 Bachelor degrees are the most prevalent at 33.1%, followed by postgraduate qualifications at 12.8% and graduate diplomas at 6.4%.
-Vocational pathways account for 21.5% of qualifications among those aged 15 and above, with advanced diplomas making up 9.4% and certificates accounting for 12.1%.
+Vocational pathways account for 21.5% of qualifications among those aged 15 and above, with advanced diplomas making up 9.4% and certificates 12.1%.

-Educational participation is notably high in Grange, with 34.8% of residents currently enrolled in formal education.
+Educational participation is high, with 34.8% of residents currently enrolled in formal education.
 This includes 12.9% in primary education, 9.9% in secondary education, and 7.4% pursuing tertiary education.

 Frequently Asked Questions - Education